wezlemin/delta-docs/my-docs/docs/internal-sideloading/ksign-tutorial.md

 3. Scroll down, click on **Download DNS Profile** and press Allow.
 If the button does not work, click [here](https://github.com/dns-khoindvn/top-country-stats/releases/download/DNS/khoindvn.io.vn.mobileconfig).
 4. Go to Settings and click on Profile Downloaded (or General → VPN and Device Management).
 Install the Khoindvn DNS Profile.
 Enter your password if prompted.
 5. If required, go to Settings → General → About → Certificate Trust Settings and toggle the switch on for AAA Certificates.
-6. On your device's home screen, a bookmark will appear.
-You do not need to install ESigns from it!
+6. On your device's home screen, a "khoindvn" bookmark will appear.
+You do not need to install KSigns/ESigns from it!
 7. Go back to [https://khoindvn.io.vn](https://khoindvn.io.vn).
-Scroll down to **ESign/KSign** and click one of them (such as XL AXIATA, PT TBK).
-It will say say "Open in iTunes".
-However, it will not actually open in iTunes.
-Just click Open. *You should not forget the name of the KSign/ESign you downloaded.*
+Scroll down to **ESign/KSign** _(do not click on Delta VN)_, and click one of them (such as XL AXIATA, PT TBK).
+It will ask you to "Open in iTunes".
+However, it will not actually open in iTunes; just click Open. *You should not forget the name of the KSign/ESign you downloaded.*
 > 💡 KSigns are better!
 Start with the one at the top and work your way down the list if it is revoked. <br />
 > 💡 To save time, you could install multiple KSigns/ESigns at a time. <br />